 Carnival in Fano

 Carnival festivities have been taking place in Fano since 1347.
 At least, that was the first Carnival in recorded history here.
-This year’s dates are February 9, 16, and 23.
+The 2022 edition dates are from February 24 through March 1.

-The current celebration, however, dates back to the end of the 19th century.
-Arabita music (original to the village of Fano and dating back to the 1920s), Vulón Carnival masks (also original to Fano and dating back to 1951) and much more are part of the traditions of this constantly evolving village.
+The current celebration dates back to the end of the 19th century.
+Arabita music (original to the village of Fano and dating back to the 1920s), Vulón Carnival masks (also original to Fano and dating back to 1951), and much more are part of the traditions of this constantly evolving town.

 Another slightly unique tradition in Fano is the “launching” of sweets from the floats during the parades.
 Tons of candies, chocolates, and sugared almonds rather than paper confetti are thrown from the allegorical floats as they parade down the streets.
 Many of the sweets are supplied by the Perugina® Factory (also located in the Marche region).